carnesmedia/google-oauth2-installed/README.md

 ```

 `OAUTH2_SCOPE` is a space delimited list of the scopes your application will
 need access to.
-For example, for readonly access to analytics, and access to
+For example, for readonly access to analytics, and write access to
 DFP, use:

 ```